-How This Florida School Raised Student Academic Proficiency From the Lowest to One of the Highest in the State
+How Florida's Lowest Performing School Improved from an "F" to an "A"

 For more of the consulting team members' historical work visit InstructionalEmpowerment.com

 Instructional Empowerment's team members served Lakewood Elementary under another company led by CEO and Executive Director of Research, Michael Toth, before Instructional Empowerment was founded.
 Michael Toth and the Instructional Empowerment team have perfected and applied their own evidence-based school improvement approach.
 Team members who served Lakewood Elementary include: Year 1 - James Mills, School Leadership Coach and Jennifer Perez, Faculty Coach; Year 2 - Vicki Luttrell-Uppenkamp and Stephanie Terrell, School Leadership Coaches and Jody Honaker, Faculty Coach; Year 3 - Kate Wolf, School Leadership Coach, and Kara Bentley, Jody Honaker, Elizabeth Buzzanca, Mindy Province, and Sue O'Rear, shared Faculty Coaches/Staff Developers.

 Lakewood Elementary School Demographics

 Number of students: 405

 Number of core teachers: 33

 Percent free and reduced meals: 100%

 Percent homeless or in foster care 15%

 Percent special education 15%

 Percent Black: 95%

 Percent White 3%

 Percent Hispanic 1%

 Percent two or more races 1%

 Transforming Lakewood Elementary

-Lakewood Elementary School in Pinellas County, Florida had a history of student achievement scores that were among the lowest in the state.
+In 2018, Lakewood Elementary School in Pinellas County, Florida was the lowest-performing traditional public school in the entire state (Florida Department of Education, 2018).
 87% of its third-graders were reading at a kindergarten level, and a Pulitzer Prize-winning article by the Tampa Bay Times had dubbed the school a "failure factory" (Fitzpatrick et al., 2015).

-The district faced a strict new law from the state which compelled them to make a tough decision about the school - close the school, turn it into a charter school, or contract with an outside entity that has a demonstrated record of effectiveness to operate the school (External Operator).
+The district faced a strict new law from the state which compelled them to make a tough decision about the persistently failing school - close the school, turn it into a charter school, or contract with an outside entity that has a demonstrated record of effectiveness to operate the school (External Operator).

-The district's visionary superintendent, Dr. Grego, believed Lakewood students were capable of high performance and opted to hire a team of external consultants ("the team members") as an External Operator to help the school realize its true potential.
+The district's visionary superintendent, Dr. Grego, believed Lakewood could be turned around and opted to hire a team of external consultants ("the team members") as an External Operator to bring the school up to a "C" or higher.

 Mutual Accountability Partnership for Lakewood's Success

-The consulting team members conducted a School Comprehensive Needs Assessment and presented the recommended action plan to Pinellas County Schools.
-Both the school and the consulting team wanted a true partnership, deepening the work Pinellas was already doing at Lakewood and helping the district create sustainable systems that aligned to their vision.
+The team conducted a School

+Comprehensive Needs Assessment and

+presented the recommended action plan to

+Pinellas County Schools.
+The team wanted

+a true partnership, deepening the work

+Pinellas was already doing at Lakewood

+and helping the district create sustainable

+systems that aligned to their vision.

-The powerful combination of the consulting team's expertise and metrics, the district's support and resources, and the school team's knowledge of their students and commitment to improving instruction provided a strong foundation for change.
+The powerful combination of the team's expertise and metrics, the district's support and resources, and the school team's knowledge of their students and commitment to improving instruction made for a strong turnaround effort.

 Leveraging The Two Missing Pieces of School Improvement Research says students become more engaged and learn more deeply when given the chance to exercise their agency and tackle academically rigorous tasks in teams (Toth & Sousa, 2019), though this isn't the norm in whole-school reform programs.
 The consulting team members introduced these two missing pieces at Lakewood - student agency and academic rigor - and the results speak for themselves.
-Referrals for Challenging Behaviors Decrease by 160% Referrals for challenging behaviors dropped dramatically in the first year of Lakewood's new improvement approach with the team's support and have remained low since then.
+Negative Behavior Referrals Decrease by 160% Negative behavior referrals dropped dramatically in the first year of Lakewood's new turnaround approach with the team's support and have remained low since then.
 See figure 1.
-Referrals for Challenging Behaviors at Lakewood Elementary School, 2018-2021
+Negative Behavior Referrals at Lakewood Elementary School, 2018-2021